memfault/interrupt/_posts/2022-01-25-four-favorite-firmware-debug-tools.md

 analysis is baked into the Saleae by default.
 The device can decode UART, SPI, and I2C straight out of the box, along with a whole host of other, more obscure protocols.
 It can handle CAN, 1Wire, I2S, JTAG, SWD, and a whole slew of digital comms with aplomb!
-It's also perfectly capable of triggering and reading on individual asynchronous IO signals as well.
+It's also perfectly capable of triggering and reading individual asynchronous IO signals as well.
 Not sure what you're looking for on your I2C bus?
 No problem!
 Set another IO on your MCU to trigger at a known point in time before the I2C transaction, and the Saleae will do the work of capturing all signals involved.

 The Saleae device itself is, quite literally, a black box.
-(Well, unless you get a pink one, like I did.)
-UI and control happens, instead, through a delightful, easy to use GUI.
+(Well, unless you get a pink one like I did.)
+UI and control happen, instead, through a delightful, easy-to-use GUI.
 Logic, Saleae's desktop software, makes it a breeze to navigate logic captures, apply protocol analyzers, and find regions of interest.
-Scrolling, zooming, and measuring time between edges is delightful and simple.
+Scrolling, zooming, and measuring the time between edges is delightful and simple.
 Surprisingly, this is still true with a touch screen laptop.
 It was a joy to use a Saleae with my touchscreen-enabled daily driver from a few jobs ago.
 A big rewrite of Saleae's firmware and desktop application over the last few years has